Texas woman who helped hide US soldier Vanessa Guillén’s body sentenced to 30 years in prison

-AUSTIN, Texas — (AP) — A Texas woman was sentenced Monday to 30 years in prison for helping dispose of the body of a U.S. soldier, whose 2020 killing sparked a movement of women speaking out about sexual abuse in the military and led to changes in how they can report it, according to the Guillén family's attorney.
+AUSTIN, Texas — (AP) — A Texas woman was sentenced Monday to 30 years in prison for helping dispose of the body of a U.S. soldier, whose 2020 killing sparked a movement of women speaking out about sexual abuse in the military and led to changes in how they can report it.

+The sentence came after hours of testimony from attorneys, experts and Guillén's family.
+It was the maximum punishment Aguilar could receive, said Jaime Esparza, the U.S. attorney for the Western District of Texas.

+“Our hope is that today’s sentence brings a sense of relief and justice to the Guillén family, who have endured such pain throughout these past few years," Esparza said.

 Aguilar aided boyfriend Army Spc.
-Aaron Robinson, 20, of Calumet City, Illinois, in dismembering and disposing of Guillén’s body in a rural, wooded area in Killeen, according to federal and state authorities.
+Aaron Robinson, 20, of Calumet City, Illinois, in dismembering and disposing of Guillén’s body in a rural, wooded area near the base, according to federal and state authorities.
 Robinson died by suicide on July 1, 2020, the day Guillén’s remains were found.

 “We finally have closure in this case,” said attorney Natalie Khawam, who represents Guillén's family.